18F/handbook/docs/00-contributing/markdown.md

 ## Markdown linter

-We are using <http://remark.js.org/> for additional linting/checking our markdown syntax.
-The [.remarkrc.error file](https://github.com/CivicActions/handbook/blob/master/.remarkrc.error) shows a list of all the rules being enforced.
+We are using <http://remark.js.org/> for additional linting/checking our markdown syntax as well as making suggestions around common readbility, language and grammar issues.

+- The [.remarkrc.problem file](https://github.com/CivicActions/handbook/blob/master/.remarkrc.problem) shows a list of all the rules being enforced.
+- The [.remarkrc.suggestion file](https://github.com/CivicActions/handbook/blob/master/.remarkrc.suggestion) shows a list of all rules used to give suggestions.

-This linter is run by [Gitlab CI](gitlab-ci.md) with each pull request and code merge, and will fail if it finds errors.
+This linter is run by [Gitlab CI](gitlab-ci.md) with each pull request and code merge, and will automatically post a pull request review to GitHub indicating problems and suggestions.
+You can also access the log of problems and suggestions from the Gitlab CI check details link.

-This also outputs a list of suggestions to improve the readbility, language and grammar of the file(s) your pull requests touches.
-You are encouraged to review and incorporate these.

 Finally, the mkdocs command (which is what Readthedocs) uses to build the web version of the documentation is run - this may identify broken links or other issues in your pull request.